-II.
-SERVICE PLAN:
+IV.
+SERVICE PLAN

-The Service Plan must be prepared by a Qualified Service Provider (as defined herein) and be designed to meet the needs of the specific population to be served to ensure access by the tenants to the nonclinical and clinical services they need and choose to achieve and retain permanent housing, increase their skills and/or income, and achieve greater self-determination.
+The Service Plan must be prepared by a Qualified Service Provider (as defined herein) and be designed to meet the needs of the specific population to be served to ensure access by the tenants to the non-clinical and clinical services they need and choose to achieve and retain permanent housing, increase their skills and/or income, and achieve greater self-determination.
 The Service Plan, which must be written, should be clear and concise, not longer than 15 pages, and updated at least annually.
 The Service Plan shall:

 - a.
 Reflect the importance and value of connecting tenants with mainstream resources, including employment and training programs, federal and state entitlement programs, and healthcare programs.
 The Service Plan should describe existing and planned linkages with vocational, educational and healthcare providers within the locality or region to be serviced; - b.
 Incorporate natural supports (family, peers, faith communities, etc.); - c.
-Articulate and describe strategies for relapse prevention and management, and linkages to treatment that will be developed to support these; - d.
-Ensure that services are available for as long as is needed by the individual client; and - e.
-Articulate under what circumstances, if any, a client would be "discharged" from supportive services.
+Articulate and describe strategies for relapse prevention and management, and linkages to treatment that will be developed to support these (for the DMHAS targeted homeless population only); - d.
+Ensure that services are available for as long as is needed by the individual; and - e.
+Articulate under what circumstances, if any, an individual would be "discharged" from supportive services.

-III.
-SERVICE PLAN OUTLINE:
+V. SERVICE PLAN OUTLINE